Reevaluating Policy Gradient Methods for Imperfect-Information Games

 The confirmation of this hypothesis would have large ramifications both for researchers and practitioners.
 It would force researchers who currently dismiss approaches like PPO to revisit fundamental beliefs.
 And, for practitioners, it would justify the use of simpler PG methods, potentially offering both cleaner implementations and improved performance.

 However, assessing the above hypothesis is not straightforward.
-Doing so demands exact exploitability computations for games large enough to be representative of settings to which DRL is relevant, but small enough that these computations are tractable in reasonable time.
+Doing so demands exact exploitability computations for games large enough to be representative of settings to which DRL is relevant, but small enough that such computations are efficient.
 Unfortunately, due to the complexity of implementing these computations for large games, few are publicly available, even in OpenSpiel \citep{openspiel19}---the standard library for DRL in IIGs.
 This issue has plagued the field, forcing researchers to resort to tenuous metrics and making progress difficult to measure.

-We address this issue by implementing exact exploitability computation for four large games: 3x3 Dark Hex, Phantom Tic-Tac-Toe, 3x3 Abrupt Dark Hex, and Abrupt Phantom Tic-Tac-Toe.
-These games have 10s of billions of nodes in their game trees---over one million times more than many games for which exploitability is typically reported, such as Leduc Hold'em \citep{leduc05}.
+We address this issue by implementing exact exploitability computation for five large games: 2D5F Liar's Dice, 3x3 Dark Hex, Phantom Tic-Tac-Toe, 3x3 Abrupt Dark Hex, and Abrupt Phantom Tic-Tac-Toe.
+These games have millions of infostates---tens of thousands more than many games for which exploitability is typically reported, such as Leduc Hold'em \citep{leduc05}.

-Using these benchmarks, we undertake the largest-ever exploitability comparison of DRL algorithms for IIGs, spanning 5600 total runs across 350 hyperparameter configurations, requiring over 278,000 CPU hours, and including NFSP \citep{nfsp16}, PSRO \citep{psro17}, ESCHER \citep{escher23}, R-NaD \citep{deepnash22}, MMD \citep{mmd23}, PPO \citep{ppo17} and PPG \citep{ppg20}.
+Using these benchmarks, we undertake the largest-ever exploitability comparison of DRL algorithms for IIGs, spanning 7000 total runs across 350 hyperparameter configurations, requiring over 345,000 CPU hours, and including NFSP \citep{nfsp16}, PSRO \citep{psro17}, ESCHER \citep{escher23}, R-NaD \citep{deepnash22}, MMD \citep{mmd23}, PPO \citep{ppo17} and PPG \citep{ppg20}.
 Over these runs, all of which are included in the paper, NFSP, PSRO, ESCHER, and R-NaD fail to outperform the generic PG methods (MMD, PPO, PPG).

 We release our implementations for computing exact exploitability and head-to-head values, which require under 2 minutes on commodity hardware, with OpenSpiel-compatible Python bindings, as well as efficient implementations of tabular solvers and best responses.
 We encourage the community to use these tools both to test our hypothesis and as benchmarks for future research.